graphhopper/graphhopper/docs/web/api-doc.md

 ## Isochrone

-In addition to routing, the URL path to obtain an isochrone is `/isochrone`.
+In addition to routing, the end point to obtain an isochrone is `/isochrone`.

 [http://localhost:8989/isochrone](http://localhost:8989/isochrone)